 f.
 Budget and budget justification.
 Include in this section a timeline to complete the proposal (generally one year) and a plan for dissemination of results

-To apply: Send one copy of your complete application, including items 1-3 listed above, in electronic format as a single PDF file to: firstname.lastname@example.org.
+To apply: Complete the application form, being sure to include all required items listed above, in electronic format as a single PDF file.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith- Martin Baker Application).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered.

 Note: Applicants can expect a notification email from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
 We expect all award winners to make every effort to attend the MSA annual meeting.